 The legendary Red Drum, serving Hatteras Island since 1954, offers all the bait, tackle, supplies, gear and advice you’ll need, plus rod building and repair.
 It’s in a strip center that also houses a grocery store, a gas station, an auto parts store and an auto repair shop.
 Stop by for a free tide table.

-Sandy Bay Gallery is a standout among the art galleries on the Outer Banks.
+Now in a new location, Sandy Bay Gallery is a standout among the art galleries on the Outer Banks.
 A favorite spot to shop for locals and visitors alike, it is a place of pure creativity, with original fine artwork by locals and artists from around the country.
-You’ll find jewelry, canvas, art glass, sculpture, iron, clay and much more.
+In their new, larger space you’ll find jewelry, canvas, art glass, sculpture, iron, clay and much more.... read more

 Located at MP 65.5, Scotch Bonnet sells sweets and souvenirs.
 By far the biggest draw is their fudge, which is made fresh in house and is so good it was featured on the Food Network.
 You’ll find more than 30 flavors, so we dare you to try to resist.
 They also sell 21 flavors of saltwater taffy and 24 flavors of Jelly Belly jelly beans.... read more

 Everybody can find a swimsuit at this store.
-With four stores on Hatteras Island and more on the northern Outer Banks, Surfside Casuals is one of the area’s most well-known names in swimwear, beach apparel and sportswear.
+With three stores on Hatteras Island and more on the northern Outer Banks, Surfside Casuals is one of the area’s most well-known names in swimwear, beach apparel and sportswear.
 The women's swimsuit section offers hundreds of suits, including separates, for every shape and age.
-They also offer T-shirts that you can have printed with decals and lots... read more
+You’ll also find casual apparel, beach cover-ups and sarongs, tons of T-shirts, sandals,... read more

 The Elegant Attic is an antiques shop housed in an old Buxton cottage that the owner saved from demolition.
 The shop’s main feature is a spectacular selection of antique stained-glass windows and doors imported from England.
 You’ll find other antiques as well, including English and domestic furniture, and there’s also a large selection of jewelry, linens, fine glassware, scarves, clothing, candles and gifts.
 The prices... read more